RehanQasim-dev/Optimizing-RISC-V-for-High-Performance-Matrix-Multiplication-with-Custom-GEMM-Accelerator/README.md

 Check that these tools are installed correctly, by running `riscv64-unknown-elf-gcc -v` and `gtkterm`.

 ### Using GEMM.h
 Use the functions defined in [GEMM.h] (./Script/src/gemm.h).
-The MATMUL function is the GEMM matrix multiplication function and it handles all the configuration of GEMM in hardware.
+The MATMUL function is the GEMM matrix multiplication function and it handles all the configuration of GEMM in hardware and you just need to pass your matrices to it which you want to multiply and the matrix to store the result.
 The function accepts dimensions and the addresses of the matrix as arguments:

     MATMUL( uint32_t A_rows, uint32_t A_cols, uint32_t B_cols,int8_t A[A_rows][A_cols], int8_t B[A_cols][B_cols], int32_t C[A_rows][B_cols]);